Ready to design your layout? Here is your step-by-step guide.

 How to upload your art.

 Click on the “UPLOAD ARTWORK HERE” button to open the Upload wetransfer page (see below screenshot).
-You can drag and drop files directly onto the web page or click the + blue icon.
-Enter your email address as well as your contact information and order number if available.
-Please add any relevant information including requested delivery date.
+Click the + blue icon to grab files.
+Enter your email address and expected in-hands due date.

 GRAPHIC DESIGN GUIDELINES